Sorell - Richmond

 Educational outcomes in Sorell - Richmond fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-This includes 10.8% in primary, 6.6% in secondary, and 2.9% in tertiary education.
-Sorell - Richmond's 4 schools have a combined enrollment of 1,298 students.
-The ICSEA score for these schools is 985, indicating typical Australian school conditions with balanced educational opportunities.
-There are 2 primary, 1 secondary, and 1 K-12 school in the area.
-School capacity exceeds residential needs, with 11.9 places per 100 residents compared to the regional average of 9.9, suggesting the area serves as an educational center for the broader region.
+Sorell-Richmond's 4 schools have a combined enrollment of 1,298 students, reflecting typical Australian school conditions (ICSEA: 985) with balanced educational opportunities.
+The schools include 2 primary, 1 secondary, and 1 K-12 school.
+School capacity exceeds residential needs at 11.9 places per 100 residents compared to the regional average of 9.9, indicating the area serves as an educational hub for the broader region.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education